 Disney

 Disney is more than just family theme parks and colorful animation.
-One of the largest media conglomerates produces toys in the form of fairy-tale princesses, superheroes, aliens, animals, villains, and other characters appearing in animated films.
+One of the largest media conglomerates produces toys featuring fairy-tale princesses, superheroes, aliens, animals, villains, and other characters from animated films.

 Bright images of Aladdin, Donald Duck, Mickey Mouse, Hercules, Hulk, Mulan, and Rapunzel are embodied in soft toys and plastic figures.
-This is a real find not only for children but also for adult fans of Disney.
-It is worth noting that the products are created in accordance with high-quality standards and are often produced in cooperation with other brands such as LEGO and Hasbro.
+This is a real find not only for children but also for adult Disney fans.
+It is worth noting that high-quality standards create the products and are often produced in cooperation with other brands such as LEGO and Hasbro.

 LEGO